 A Story About Remembering Who we Are

-Amazing things happen to us unexpectedly – like a wild crazy wind horse it can take us to a new place where we are left vulnerable like a motherless child.
-Rare are the moments we are allowed to truly connect to our past and get in touch with who we were at one point.
-These moments happen when mysterious wormhole appear out of nowhere and transport us to a new place where for one moment the person we are today can talk to the one we used to be in the past – just for one powerful moment.
+Amazing things happen to us unexpectedly – rare are the moments we are allowed to truly connect to our past and get in touch with who we were.
+Suddenly we are taken to a new place, left vulnerable like a motherless child.
+These moments happen when mysterious wormhole appear out of nowhere transporting us to a new place where for one moment the person we are today can talk to the one we used to be in the past – just for one powerful moment.

 It was an uneventful day at work.
 The PM shift gets pretty crazy at times but usually after 8 it all starts winding down.
 Patients go to their beds and dinner is over.
 Most of the medications have been passed and there is usually a break and a time to sit down and start charting.
 From time to time a street person will knock on the door or simply walk into the building wanting something, maybe seeking information but usually they are crazy and homeless.
 We have to be careful about people like that because we never know if they’re violent so we pay close attention to every move they make.